honk & whistle — what we do and don't collect.

 localStorage: we save your daily progress (date, scores, completion state) under a single key in your browser's local storage so you can come back to a partially-played day.
 Clearing your browser data clears this.
 No remote sync.

-Service worker cache: after your first visit, the app shell and the audio model are cached in your browser so subsequent visits load fast and work offline.
+Service worker cache: after your first visit, the app shell, the audio model, and the reference sound clips are cached in your browser so subsequent visits load fast and work offline.
 This is also local-only.

-What is never sent: your audio recording, your name, your email, your IP address, your device or browser fingerprint, your microphone identifier, anything that could identify you.
+What is never sent or stored: your audio recording, your name, your email, your raw IP address, your raw User-Agent, your device or browser fingerprint, your microphone identifier, advertising IDs, or anything that could identify you to a third party.
 The audio you record stays in the browser and never leaves the device — that promise has not changed.

-When you tap Share, we generate a URL containing the puzzle date and your three scores in compact form (e.g. ?s=20260506655545).
+When you tap Share, we generate a URL containing the puzzle date, your three scores, and the local time you finished, encoded as a single 18-digit code (e.g. ?s=202605067461580930).
 What you do with that URL is up to you and the platforms you share it through.
-We do not see when you share or where the URL goes.
+We do not see the share itself; we only learn it happened if a recipient clicks the link, plays through, and their result lands as referredBy on the new play (described above).

 Score events are stored under our control in private encrypted storage.
 We do not sell, license, or share this data with anyone.
 It is used only to inform improvements to the game (for example: "the Bell sound consistently scores below 4 — the scoring is unfair to it").
 Aggregated, non-identifying summaries may appear in blog posts or product updates.